 The following photo truly illustrates just how rewarding my little view of the world is.
 This scene is right out of one of those Disney nature films I watched as a young lad: Chip n’ Dale come to life, enjoying a game of tag (I know: Chip ‘n Dale are really chipmunks rather than grey squirrels).
 I have about five different squirrel pals who show up practically year-around to beg for almonds.
 Yep, they love their almonds, as well as other nuts. — I know: some folks would say I should not feed them.
 Well, they’ve become my good buddies, and I like sharing with them. — However, I have recently stopped feeding them.
 I’ll explain why, below.

-I took the photo of the awesome flicker, shown below, just days ago, on a hot July afternoon.
+This photo, below, is much newer than most of this post.
+It shows an awesome flicker pair, on a hot July 2018 afternoon.
 Growing up in Yakima, WA, I saw them all the time.
-I rarely see them now.
-(But then, I don’t get out much.
-They pretty much have to come to me.)
+I see them less often now.
 They have a distinct call, to match the distinctive red decoration with which nature has blessed them.
-Upon seeing this bird, I thought my pal, the varied thrush, had returned.
+Upon seeing these birds, I thought my pals, the varied thrushes, had returned.
 The size was right, and at first, I thought the coloration was.
-Then I saw that dazzling flash of red, and the accompanying scalloped plumage, and I realized I was seeing a beloved bird from my boyhood. — This flicker flew onto the pine tree in the background, and did a pretty thorough search for bugs.
-I surely hope it returns.
+Then I saw that dazzling flash of red, and the accompanying scalloped plumage, and I realized I was seeing beloved birds from my boyhood. — The flickers love the pine tree in the background; they fly onto it and do a pretty thorough search for bugs.